-- While wearing helmets, students use a Bosun's chair, ropes, and pulleys to learn about 2nd Grade: 1.
-Physical Science: 1.
-Changes in speed or mechanical advantage afforded by 1:1 and 5:1 pulley systems, and learn that work is unchanged when a mechanical advantage is introduced.
+- While wearing helmets, students use a Bosun's chair, ropes, and pulleys to learn about \$4P3.
+Obtain, evaluate, and communicate information mechanical advantage afforded by 1:1 and 5:1 pulley systems, and learn that work is unchanged when a mechanical advantage is introduced.
 Students work together to lift a fellow student up the tower using the different systems.
-Students use their understanding of fractions to determine that the 5:1 pulley system reduces the required 5th Grade PE: 1.
-Movement Competence and lifting force by a factor of 5. - CaveSim staff use harnesses and mechanical ascenders to ascend the A-frame CaveSim staff discuss the ascender mechanics, as well as equipment safety and the important differences between caving and rock climbing equipment.
+Students use their understanding of fractions to determine that the 5:1 pulley system reduces the required S2P2.
+Obtain, evaluate, and communicate information to lifting force by a factor of 5. - CaveSim staff use harnesses and mechanical ascenders to ascend the A-frame.
+CaveSim staff discuss the ascender mechanics, as well as equipment safety and the important differences between caving and rock climbing equipment.
 Students learn the words "ascend," "descend," "vertical", and "horizontal."
 Students learn about current events in vertical caving, including ongoing efforts in Mexico to find the world's deepest cave.
-Students learn that some of the cavers who help with CaveSim have been over 6000' underground.

-With the help of students, CaveSim staff demonstrate the power of friction to rapidly destroy Nylon rope.
+Students learn that some of the cavers who help with CaveSim have been over 6000' underground. - With the help of students, CaveSim staff demonstrate the power of friction to rapidly destroy Nylon rope.
 Before the demonstration, students are encouraged to develop hypotheses about what will happen when two ropes are rubbed together, and then develop hypotheses about which rope will break first.
 After the two ropes are rubbed together rapidly and the larger rope breaks, students are encouraged to try to figure out why the larger rope broke.
-CaveSim staff explain the outcome by introducing the concept of "concentrated" (because of the way the experiment is done, the heat is concentrated in just one spot on the larger rope, and spread out on the smaller rope. hence the melting of the larger rope).
+CaveSim staff explain the outcome by introducing the concept of "concentrated" (because of the way the experiment is done, the heat is concentrated in just one spot on the larger rope, and spread out on the smaller rope, hence the melting of the larger rope).